-Rowena is a public law practitioner whose main areas of practice are domestic administrative law, human rights, EU law and international law.
+Rowena is a public law practitioner whose main areas of practice are administrative law, human rights and international law (including EU law).

 Rowena further regularly undertakes statutory appeal work in the First-tier Tribunal, Upper Tribunal (Immigration and Asylum Chamber) as well as onward appeal to the Court of Appeal.
-She is one of the authors of the central handbook on immigration and asylum appeals, the EIN Best Practice Guide to Asylum and Human Rights Appeals (EIN, 2018).
+She is one of the authors of the central handbook on asylum and human rights appeals in the First-tier, the EIN Best Practice Guide to Asylum and Human Rights Appeals (updated edition forthcoming EIN, 2021).

-She also has a substantial advisory practice, including advice to high net worth individuals and businesses on their immigration matters.
+She also has a substantial advisory practice, including advice to businesses and individuals on their immigration matters.

-Rowena has particular expertise in EU law.
-She is the co-author of EU Law in Judicial Review (OUP, 2014) and various texts on Brexit, including a forthcoming major work on the EU withdrawal legislation.
+Rowena has particular expertise in international law, an in particular, EU law.
+She is the co-author of EU Law in Judicial Review (OUP, 2014) and various texts on Brexit.
 She also regularly gives talks in the area, including at Chatham House (2017, Constitutional Consequences of Brexit) and the Immigration Law Practitioners’ Association, as well as giving regular seminars at Doughty Street and in house.

-Rowena was a member of the JUSTICE Working Party on Tribunal Reform (2018), convenes the Courts and Tribunals Working Group of the Immigration Law Practitioners’ Association, is Case Notes Editor of the Journal of Immigration, Asylum and Nationality Law, and writes practice notes for Lexis Nexis.
+Rowena is a convenor of the Courts and Tribunals Working Group of the Immigration Law Practitioners’ Association (‘ILPA’), was a member of the JUSTICE Working Party on Tribunal Reform (2018), Case Notes Editor of the Journal of Immigration, Asylum and Nationality Law (2015-2020), and is an author for Lexis PSL.
 During 2010-11, Rowena was judicial assistant to Lord Dyson at the United Kingdom Supreme Court.
-Between 2012-15, she completed a DPhil in administrative law (Oxford University).
+She has a DPhil in administrative law (Oxford University).

 Rowena is accredited for direct access, which means she can be instructed directly by anybody without the need to go through a solicitor.

-- Textbook on Immigration and Asylum Law, 7th edn, Gina Clayton (EU Chapter), 2018
+Textbook on Immigration and Asylum Law, 9th edn, Gina Clayton (EU and Human Rights Chapters), (forthcoming, OUP, 2021)

 Rowena provides representation and advice to those with appeals in the Immigration and Asylum Chamber (First-tier and Upper Tribunals), in immigration judicial review claims and, in both cases, on onward appeal to the Court of Appeal.
 Her expertise covers all areas of immigration and asylum law including the Refugee Convention, the European Convention on Human Rights, EU and EEA law, nationality law, detention and bail, removal and deportation, and the Immigration Rules including entry clearance and points based system applications.